 “A reverse mortgage sounds interesting, but I have so many questions I don’t know where to start.”

 Actually, right here is a great place to start.
-We’ve taken the questions people ask most often about reverse mortgages and answered them for you below—including helpful links to more detailed information.
+We’ve taken some of the reverse mortgage frequently asked questions we hear most often and answered them for you below—including helpful links to more detailed information.
 Just click on a question below to reveal the answer.

 Whether you’ve heard about a “HECM Mortgage,” “Home Equity Conversion Mortgage,” “HECM Reverse Mortgage,” “HECM Loan,” or “Reverse Mortgage,” it’s all the same thing: the FHA-insured loan program designed to let homeowners age 62 and older tap into their home equity and get cash to use as they wish.
 Unlike a traditional forward mortgage—where the borrower must begin repaying the loan right away—you don’t have to repay funds received through a reverse mortgage until after the final borrower no longer lives in the home, or if you fail to meet the terms of your loan, such as paying your property taxes and insurance and maintaining your home.
 There are no monthly mortgage payments required.
 For more answers to HECM FAQs, check out our Reverse Mortgage 101 page.

 The short answer is, it depends.
 There are several variables that determine just how much of the home value you’ll be able to access.
 For instance, the borrowing limit (known as the “principal limit”) can depend on factors such as your age, home value as determined by an appraisal, the amount of outstanding loans against your house, and current interest rate.
 To get a better idea of how much cash you could receive, check out our Free Quote Calculator for a customized estimate.

 Because a reverse mortgage does not require monthly mortgage payments, the loan repayment process doesn’t have to begin until you’re no longer living in the home, or if you do not meet the terms of the loan – which includes keeping current with property taxes, insurance, and home maintenance.
 You can read more on repaying the loan here.